Rules for Brown County Football League

 When a coach has deemed an incident as “unacceptable behavior” as related to an event, language, bullying and or misconduct on a social media forum, the following disciplinary actions can and will be adhered to…

-1st - Offence - Meeting with all coaches to discuss the incident of unacceptable behavior with the Student Athlete noting the next two steps in the process.
+1st - Offense - Meeting with all coaches to discuss the incident of unacceptable behavior with the Student Athlete noting the next two steps in the process.